Dkowald/kwld.GitPackage/doc/GitGet.md

 __--force:[force]__

-Force fetch and get.
+Force re-get of files.

 By default if the 'target-path/.gitpackage' has a commit, it is skipped when running git-get.

 This option forces a re-evaluate of the commit.
-If [version] is a branch ref, will also fetch latest from origin.
+If [version] is a branch ref, will also force a fetch from origin.

 [force] is one of: